 “My son John Henry has a big rock collection,” he tells me.
 “I’m going to have to borrow one of his rock books and figure out what this stuff is.”

-This article first appeared in W&S February 2017.
+This story was featured in W&S February 2017.